not1337/usicrypt/README.md

 And, yes, the mpi interface of Libgcrypt is nearly as slow as a dead horse and the prime generator is, well, worse than that and simply not usable at all.
+For those reasons the allegedly available ed25519 functionality will be ignored and the replacement as stated above will be permanently used.

 Nettle Note:
 ------------